vamshedhar/Yelp-Review-Rating-Prediction/README.md

 ## Observations
- - KNN performed better when k value is chosen around square root of N(number of records in training data)
- - Built models performed better when bi-gram is chosen
+ - Among the three models built, Logistic Regression outperformed giving highest accuracy since TFIDFs are considered while constructing feature vectors where as in KNN we just considered the text review and hamming distance between the reviews and in Naïve Bayes we just considered word counts.

+ - We started with 5-class problem and noticed that the words in 4-star, 5-star categories and words in 1-star, 2-star categories were very similar.
+So, we narrowed down our classification to a 3-class problem merging 1-star and 2-star into one class, 4-star and 5-star rating into second class and 3-star ratings as third class.

  - Degree of positivity or negativity was observed to be very important for 5-class classification problem.
-However, lemmatization of words couldn’t preserve this information( lemma of word “worst”(class-1) is “bad”(class-2))
+However, lemmatization of words couldn’t preserve this information (lemma of word “worst” (class-1) is “bad” (class-2)).

- - Because of conditional independence assumption of Naive Bayes, model failed to capture the difference between the phrases “good” and “not good”
+ - Because of conditional independence assumption of Naive Bayes, model failed to capture the difference between the phrases “good” and “not good”.

-## Future Enhancements
- - Refine KNN model by using different similarity measurements like cosine and minkowski distance
- - Perform better feature extraction and reduce dimensionality for improved performance
+ - Built models performed better when bi-gram is chosen.

 ## References